HyperTerminal is a communications and terminal emulation program that came with the Windows 98 and Windows XP operating systems.

 How it works and where it came from

-HyperTerminal can be used to set up a dial-up connection to another computer through the internal modem using Telnet or to access a bulletin board service (BBS) in another computer.
-It can also be used to set up a connection for data transfer between two computers (such as your desktop computer and a portable computer) using the serial ports and for serial-port control of external devices or systems such as scientific instruments, robots, or radio communications stations.
-HyperTerminal can also be used as a troubleshooting tool when setting up and using a modem.
-You can send commands through HyperTerminal to make sure that your modem is connected properly.
+IT professionals and users can work with HyperTerminal to set up a dial-up connection to another computer through the internal modem using Telnet or to access a bulletin board system in another computer.
+They can use HyperTerminal to set up a connection for data transfers between two computers, such as a desktop computer and a portable computer, using the serial ports.
+HyperTerminal can also allow IT to take serial-port control of external devices or systems such as scientific instruments, robots or radio communications stations.

-Developed by Hilgraeve from a more comprehensive communications program called HyperACCESS, HyperTerminal has features similar to the Linux program, minicom.
-In Windows XP, HyperTerminal can be located from the Start menu (Start-->Programs-->Accessories-->Communications-->HyperTerminal.
+Developed by Hilgraeve from a more comprehensive communications program called HyperAccess, HyperTerminal has features similar to the Linux program, Minicom.
+In Windows XP, IT can locate HyperTerminal in the Start menu: Start-->Programs-->Accessories-->Communications-->HyperTerminal.

 Microsoft phased out HyperTerminal, and it has not been included in a Windows OS since Windows XP and is not a part of Windows 10.
 Organizations working with Windows 10 can download HyperTerminal separately, and it does work with the OS.
 The download does not come from Microsoft itself, however.

 Even though HyperTerminal is not a part of Windows 10, the Windows 10 operating system does provide Telnet support, but it is not enabled by default.
 IT can enable Telnet support by opening the Control Panel and clicking on Programs, then Turn Windows Features On or Off.
 Upon doing so, Windows will display a list of OS features.
 Select the Telnet client checkbox and click OK.